From Fat To World Champion Powerlifter

 I once felt trapped and unhappy in an unhealthy body and mind.
 Now I know that I will never stop pushing forward to reach new levels of fitness both physically and mentally, and you better believe that I will bring others down the same road.
 There have been many obstacles, trials, and tribulations, but through those I have achieved my greatest victories.
 I have poured my heart out in this article, and have delved into personal issues that no one has ever known about.
 I truly hope that my story inspires those who are struggling daily with their weight, and the psychological problems that can develop as a result.

 If I could achieve my dream, you certainly can too.
-I am now a Personal Trainer in my brothers Gym, The Cover Model Body Personal Training Studio in Dublin City Centre.
+I am now a Personal Trainer in my brothers Gym, The CMB Gym in Dublin City Centre.

 Have a look at some of the amazing work we have done with clients.
 Click on the link here to go to our testimonial page —>> Testimonials